rapid7/propsd/docs/getting-started/configuration.md

   * `interval` - The time in milliseconds to poll the index property file for changes.
 Defaults to 30000 (30 seconds).

+* `consul` - These settings control service discovery via [Consul][].

+  Propsd can use Consul for service discovery.
+Services registered with Consul show up in propsd as properties that look like "conqueso.service.ips=127.0.0.1".
+  IP addresses are comma separated and only services whose health checks are all passing will be reported.
+Consul is polled periodically for changes.
+This allows service discovery to happen without requiring a restart of propsd.

+  * `host` - The host to connect to Consul on.
+Defaults to 127.0.0.1.

+  * `port` - The HTTP port to connect to Consul on.
+Defaults to 8500.

+  * `secure` - Whether to use HTTPS when connecting to Consul.
+Defaults to false and uses HTTP.

+  * `interval` - The time in milliseconds to poll Consul for changes.
+Defaults to 60000 (60 seconds).

 * `properties` - An arbitrary JSON object for injecting values into the index.

   Propsd supports treating the index document as a template and injecting